-As part of both teaching and research, the department explores development and maturation as a lifelong process and strives to link theory and methodology from several disciplines including anthropology, biology, psychology, and sociology.
-Indeed, one of the unique features of Human Development at CSULB is its interdisciplinary focus.
-Rather than obtain a degree in one discipline, students have the advantage of developing their understanding of human experience through the lens of the key component fields of psychology, sociology and anthropology.
-As a result, Human Development asks students to think in complex ways about social and individual phenomena, an effort in keeping with a traditional liberal arts education but one that prepares graduates to live and work in a diverse and dynamic global society.
+A hallmark of HDEV is its interdisciplinary focus.
+Rather than obtain a degree in a single discipline, students have the advantage of developing a critical understanding of the human experience through multiple lenses, comparing and integrating the key component fields of psychology, sociology and anthropology.
+As a result, HDEV students learn to think in critical and complex ways about individual and social phenomena, an effort in keeping with a traditional liberal arts education but one that prepares graduates to live and work in a diverse and dynamic global society.

-There are two additional features that distinguish graduates with a degree in human development.
-First, all Human Development students are required to complete an internship prior to graduation.
+An additional feature of HDEV that sets our graduates apart is the experience they gain by successfully completing the internship capstone course, HDEV 470: Practicum and Seminar.
 Our internship program is among the best at CSULB.
-Sometime in their senior year, students enroll in the internship seminar course (HDEV 470 Practicum/Seminar) and select an internship site in line with their professional goals.
-Together with the course instructor and fellow seminar students, they meet together weekly as a class to discuss shared readings, specify short and long-term professional goals, and address challenges and successes occurring on site.
-As a department, we invest a considerable amount of our resources in this internship program because we believe that the application of theory to everyday practice is a fundamental demarcation of college graduate.
-Guided internships provide a concrete and practical bridge between school to work for our students, and a necessary resume-builder in a tight job market.
-Indeed, a significant number of our internship students secure work at their former internship site every semester.
-Human Development values its many partnerships with community agencies and organizations in the greater Los Angeles/Orange County area that have provided invaluable work experience for our students.
-Reflective of this commitment, in the Fall of 2005, Human Development was designated a Service-Learning Engaged Department, pledging to work with the Center for Community Engagement (CCE) to include community-based work in our teaching and research.
+Typically during the final semester of coursework, students enroll in HDEV 470 and select an internship site in line with their professional goals.
+They meet together weekly with the course instructor and fellow seminar students to discuss shared readings, specify short and long-term professional goals, and address challenges and successes occurring on site.
+HDEV faculty and staff invest a considerable amount of time and resources in this internship program, because we believe that the ability to apply theory to everyday practice is fundamental to the skill set of our college graduates.
+Guided internships provide a concrete and practical bridge between school and the workplace and are a valuable resume-builder in a competitive job market.
+Notably, a significant number of our students are offered paid positions at their former internship site each semester.
+In response to the department’s commitment to foster and maintain partnerships with community agencies and organizations in the greater Los Angeles/Orange County area, HDEV was designated a Service-Learning Engaged Department, pledging to work with the Center for Community Engagement (CCE) to include community-based work in our teaching and research.

 Housed in the CSULB College of Liberal Arts, the Department of Human Development offers a B.A. in Human Development and a minor in Human Development.